smart-on-fhir/smart-on-fhir.github.io/sandbox/persona.md

 # Sandbox Persona

 ## Introduction
-A sandbox persona is a user used for authenticating when launching an app.
-A Persona is tied to either a Practitioner or Patient FHIR Resource.
+A persona is a user profile used when launching an app, and is tied to either a Practitioner or Patient FHIR Resource.
+A Persona is used to simulate a real-world actor in an app launch.
+The Persona must be created and saved before it will become available for use in a launch Scenario.

 ### Step 1: Select who the Persona (patient or practitioner) will be

-A Persona is used to simulate a real-world actor in an app launch.
  First, select either patient or practitioner.

 - If you select a practitioner, then you are creating a Persona which is tied to a practitioner to later be used to open an app and perform a function.
 - If you select a patient, then you are creating a Persona which is tied to a patient to later be used to log into a PHR or patient portal to perform a function.